killuhwhale/reportr/README.md

   - Add progress indicators when uploading TSV, maybe just make the button disabled and spin.....
     - Animated border would be cool.

-  - (Huge, Quality Check) Deletes work as expected, If a Field is deleted, everything related to it is also deleted....
-    - **This seems to be working fine...

   - (BUG) Certification if there are no owners or operators, onupdate will crash

   - (BUG) No validation checks